 Each of the 12 NPB clubs plays 146 games (73 home and 73 away), and each team plays each other team roughly 16 times.
 This gives Filipino bettors a huge wealth of data to draw from, especially when betting on the NPB during the second half of the season.

-In total, the normal NPB season sees 730 games, all of which have 10-20 betting lines at the best Philippines online sportsbooks.
-Mix in live NPB betting, and Filipino punters get literally hundreds of thousands of Japanese baseball bets each year!
+In total, the normal NPB season sees around 730 games, all of which have hundreds of betting lines at the best Philippines online sportsbooks.
+And that’s before you add in all the live NPB betting odds and custom baseball prop bets you can make using your site’s prop builder tool.

 NPB Playoffs Format